99-4 Approval Of Personnel Actions (Third Release)

 Appointment of all persons in this category will be made by the senior officer of the hiring division.

-The Chief of Staff or his/her designee will coordinate the selection and appointment process by ensuring that all appropriate University policy and procedure has been met
+The Associate Vice President for Human Resources or his/her designee will coordinate the selection and appointment process by ensuring that all appropriate University policy and procedure has been met.

 3.0 Delegation Of Authority

-3.1 The Provost and Senior Vice President for Academic Affairs is hereby delegated authority to make appointments of persons in positions that are represented by the AAUP Agreement, GEOC-AFT Agreement, and in other academic classifications in the Academic Affairs Division.
+3.1 The Provost is hereby delegated authority to make appointments of persons in positions that are represented by the AAUP Agreement, GEOC-AFT Agreement, and in other academic classifications in the Academic Affairs Division.

-3.2 The Chief of Staff and Vice Presidents are hereby delegated authority to appoint persons who serve in positions designated subject to the pleasure of the president in their respective divisions and are delegated authority to subdelegate in writing to associate vice presidents, assistant vice presidents, deans, and directors the approval of appointments within their respective divisions.
-All subdelegation authority designations must be in writing with notification submitted to the Chief of Staff or his/her designee.
+3.2 The Provost and Vice Presidents are hereby delegated authority to appoint persons who serve in positions designated subject to the pleasure of the president in their respective divisions and are delegated authority to subdelegate in writing to associate vice presidents, assistant vice presidents, deans, and directors the approval of appointments within their respective divisions.

 5.1 When required by statute, personnel actions for salaried personnel shall be reported to the Board of Governors by the appropriate University office.